 What is a complication of Carotid Artery Disease?

 - Ruptured plaques – a piece of of fatty plaque may break off and makes it’s way into smaller arteries in the brain.
 These plaques can block blood flow to the brain and cause –

 - Physical examination by one of our vascular specialists, Mr. JK Wicks or Dr Taumeopeau.
 During this exam, a SVH specialist will take a full history, do a physical examination and send for a painless and non invasive ultrasound test.

-If you have minimal or no symptoms and tests show narrowing (often called a stenosis) less than 70% you are often treated with medical management by you vascular specialist and lifestyle changes.
+If you have minimal or no symptoms and tests show narrowing (often called a stenosis) less than 70% you are often treated with medical management by your vascular specialist and lifestyle changes.

 Patients with 70% or more narrowing are recommended to have what is called a ‘carotid endarterectomy‘.
-This is a surgical procedure to open and clean out the plaque, causing the narrowing, from the artery.
+This is a surgical procedure to open the artery and clean out the plaque, causing the narrowing.
 This significantly reduces your risk of stroke.